 Fraudsters are not always sophisticated hackers from far, far away.
 Sometimes, they are the employees whom you’ve hired.
 While we’d like to think that rogue employees work with other people at other companies, research suggests that as many as 25 to 40 percent of employees steal from their employers in some way.

 If your account gets into the wrong hands, you can have your settings changed, deposits taken, and reputation harmed if fraud occurs.
-With Square, you can customize employee permissions to secure the most sensitive information about your business.
-You can use passcodes to control what each employee can access, and you can track every interaction between your employees and your point of sale.
+(With Square, you can customize employee permissions to secure the most sensitive information about your business.)

 Tricks of the Trade: How Fraudsters Try to Scam You out of Your Hard-Earned Money